Kraft Dinner: History

 A version with spiral-shaped noodles debuted in 1975, while Velveeta Shells & Cheese were introduced in 1984.
 A single-serving variation requiring only water for preparation was introduced as Easy Mac in 1999.
 In 2006, the cheddar and white cheddar versions switched to organic macaroni, while Easy Mac Cups were introduced the same year.
 In 2007, the noodles switched to 50 percent whole grain.

 Macaroni & Cheese Crackers also debuted in 2007.
 The crackers were discontinued in 2008, as they did not meet company targets.
 A sub-line, Homestyle Deluxe, was added in 2010 in three flavours: cheddar, four-cheese sauce, and Old World Italian.

 Kraft Macaroni and Cheese sold in the United States used to include Yellow 5 and Yellow 6 to make the food a brighter colour.
-In Europe, food that contains Yellow 5 requires a warning label saying, "This product may have adverse effect on activity and attention in children."
+In Europe, food that contains Yellow 5 requires a warning label saying "This product may have adverse effect on activity and attention in children."
 In 2014, none of the European varieties were made with artificial dyes.

 In November 2013, Kraft announced that new pasta shape varieties for children in the U.S. would no longer include Yellow 5 and Yellow 6, the sodium and saturated fat content would decrease, and there would be six more grams of whole grains.

 In April 2015, it was announced that those changes, including the elimination of artificial preservatives, would be extended throughout the line after January 2016.
-Paprika, annatto and turmeric are used for colouring.
+Paprika, annatto, and turmeric are used for colouring.
 According to Kraft, the changes were a response to consumer feedback.

 In 2018, Kraft-Heinz introduced the KD Shaker, which was a plastic bottle of Kraft Mac and Cheese Dinner's powdered cheese, allowing one to use the cheese powder as they wish, without needing to worry about unused pasta.
 The product is similar to shelf-stable Parmesan cheese powder bottle cans.

+Mascot

+The product advertises the Cheesasaurus Rex.
+He was introduced in 1991, and was kept until the late-2000s and can still be seen in commercials and select boxes of Kraft products.

+He is depicted in commercials as a friendly orange tyrannosaurus rex who loves all things noodle-y and is covered in cheese.
+He lives in Noodletown.